-By making a plan to scale you can do the heavy lifting on a piece of paper.
-Literally you can move the furniture around on the plan until you have it just the way you want it and make sure everything fits.
-You won’t even lift a finger in the room saving you hours of trial and error and possibly burning a lot of calories. 😉
+By making your own floor plan to scale you can do the heavy lifting on a piece of paper.
+Literally, you can move the furniture around on the plan until you have it just the way you want it.
+You won’t even lift a finger in the room.
+This will save you hours of trial and error and possibly burning a lot of calories. 😉

 Here is a picture of my actual room that I based this scaled drawing on.
 Use it to reference the examples in the floor plan drawings.

 The first step to start drawing our simple floor plan is to draw a floor plan sketch of the basic shape of your room on a piece of paper.
 No ruler.
-Just draw out the four walls of your room with a pencil and show the approximation of the doors and windows.
+Just draw out the four interior walls of your room with a pencil and show the approximation of the doors and windows.
 We are not going to be dealing with exterior walls because we are just focusing on one room at a time in this post.

 This is just for your reference.
-You will make the actual scaled drawing on another piece of paper.
+You will make the actual scaled drawing on another piece of paper later.

-Start at the beginning of a wall and measure the width of the room.
-Measure the distance from there to the beginning of a door, window or permanent structure.
-Mark that measurement on your plan between the wall line that you drew and your whole wall measurement.
-(See close up image below)
+Start at the beginning of a the longest wall and measure the width of the room.
+Measure the distance from there to the beginning of a door, window, or other permanent structure.
+Mark that measurement on your plan.
+See image below.